dbmrq/vim-chalk/README.md

 #### `<Plug>SingleChalkUp`

-This mapping works like the previous one, but if no count is specified, it will use a level above the current fold.
+This mapping works like the previous one, but if no count is specified, it will use a level deeper than the current fold's.

 #### `<Plug>ChalkUp` and `<Plug>ChalkDown`